Troubleshooting StarLeaf app

 All of our existing customers have been enabled for using the app, but new users in those organizations will continue to get Breeze until you alert StarLeaf technical support that you want new users to get the app.

 - On some devices, you need to give permission for an app to access your camera and microphone.
-Refer to Permissions for more information
+Refer to Permissions on iPhone and Android for more information

 - If another person in the call says your voice is too quiet or too loud, it may be due to your microphone levels rather than the volume of their speakers.
 For information about adjusting your microphone levels, refer to About camera and microphone